Rivkah Kaufman,LMHC, EMDR-CT, C-DBT, CCTP

 My Approach to Helping

-Have you had a disturbing experience that makes coping with everyday life difficult?
-Or perhaps you witnessed something awful that you just can’t get out of your mind?
-If so, you may be suffering from trauma.
-Welcome to RK Connections.
-In my practice, I work with clients who struggle with the psychological, emotional, and physical consequences of past and or ongoing trauma, as they try to avoid repeating personal and professional mistakes that serve only to worsen their traumatic experiences.
-If you are experiencing challenges such as these, I can help you gradually process your trauma in a supportive and validating environment that is empowering and ultimately freeing.
+Welcome!
+I work with clients who struggle with the psychological, emotional, and physical consequences of past and or ongoing trauma, as they try to avoid repeating personal and professional mistakes that only worsen their experiences.
+If these challenges sound familiar, I can help you process your trauma in a supportive, validating environment, that is empowering and ultimately freeing.

 More Info About My Practice